 Ambient Reconstruction is a kind of reconstruction is not centered around historical events but rather the everyday life and its struggles in a certain period.
-Sure, due to limitations to visual and sound elements the experience is not as immersive as in real life - but it can offer more detailed and diverse look at the way people lived in a certain age with an interactivity to a certain extent.
-Think of all the things you can do in Bethesda’s “The Elder Scrolls” game settlements and you get the point.
+Sure, due to limitations to visual and sound elements the experience is not as immersive as in real life – but it can offer a more detailed and diverse look at the way people lived in a certain age with interactivity to a certain extent.
+Think of all the things you can do in Bethesda’s “The Elder Scrolls” game settlements, and you get the point.

-Imagine traveling to the Parts Unknown straight out of mind of some artist or doing some exploratory space travel.
-Or imagine going to Middle-Earth or some Star Wars planet - looking at its “historical” sites and living out the lives of its inhabitants.
+Imagine traveling to Parts Unknown straight out of the mind of some artist or doing some exploratory space travel.
+Or imagine going to Middle-Earth or some Star Wars planet – looking at its “historical” sites and living out the lives of its inhabitants.
 For years these places were relegated purely for imagination and partially recreated in video games and illustration.

 The challenge comes with the immersion.
 While historical reconstruction gets the benefit of having some form of action going on that can immerse a tourist deep enough to suspend disbelief, the same can’t be applied to off-limit reconstruction due to a fact that it is likely not much going on.

 For instance, the US Holocaust Memorial Museum is now testing an AR app that will provide informational support for the photographic documents.
-An app will provide more insights into the images - background context and key facts that will help visitors to construct a more cohesive understanding of the depicted events.
+An app will offer more insights into the images – background context and key facts that will help visitors to construct a more cohesive understanding of the depicted events.

-Augmented and Virtual solutions are great way of exposing new people to the technology and establishing it as something really worthwhile and worth returning to by connecting it to familiar experiences.
+Augmented and Virtual solutions are a great way of exposing new people to technology and establishing it as something worthwhile and worth returning to by connecting it to familiar experiences.
 At the same time, the travel and tourism industry offers a set of solid business models to lean on which is very important for Virtual Reality technology at the current moment.